zainabaltalaq/SortingBall/README.md

 ### **_Description_**

-#### Bingo is a game of chance based on cards with numbers on them.
-Players fill in the numbers on their card when those numbers are called randomly.
-The goal is to complete a specific pattern of numbers on the card to win the game.
+#### The ball sort game,  is a game that contains tubes, and each tube contains balls of different colors.
+The player clicks on the ball to try to move it to another tube until the colors of the balls in each tube are the same.

 ---